json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 The ultimate metric of success for a standard like the W3C Web of Things is adoption, and community adoption is not something you can just "engineer".
-Ege Korkan commented, "because we adopt JSON Schema, developers who are familiar with it have a smaller learning curve when learning the W3C Web of Things standard."
+Ege Korkan commented, "since we adopt JSON Schema, developers who are familiar with it have a smaller learning curve when learning the W3C Web of Things standard."